4/21/2022

 speaker

-Thank you the next question comes from Nik Lao from Societe Generale.
-Please go ahead your line is open.
+Thank you.
+The next question comes from Nik Lau from Societe Generale.
+Please go ahead.
+Your line is open.

 speaker

-Hi there morning guys just a quick question please on the the business business.
-You mention large business specifically in the presentation today and I just wondered is that you a lot more hopeful now that you can maintain pricing in large businesses.
+Good morning, guys.
+Just a quick question please on the business business.
+You mentioned large business specifically in the presentation today.
+I just wondered, are you a lot more hopeful now that you can maintain pricing in large businesses?
 There's nothing one-off in nature in the course that I'm assuming in terms of sign-up of subs or new contracts or whatever.
-Is this something that you think is sustainable now?
-And then and secondly just a little bit like Stefan's question just now but more specifically on the marketing budget for the second quarter.
-I mean you told us you were going to pull back on the marketing budget I think as you went sort of into through the first quarter.
+Is this something that you think is sustainable?
+And then secondly, just a little bit like Stefan's question just now, but more specifically on the marketing budget for the second quarter.
+I mean, you told us you were going to pull back on the marketing budget, I think, as you went sort of into through the first quarter.
 So is that going to be significant?
-Can you give us any idea of this sort of sec million amount that you might have to see sequentially first quarters or second quarter in terms of lifting the budgets back up?
-Is it is it big like it was back in Covid and really quite substantial marketing budget rises you're going to have to see in the consumer Swedish business as well.
+Can you give us any idea of this sort of sec million amount that you might have to see sequentially first quarter to second quarter in terms of lifting the budgets back up?
+Is it big like it was back in COVID and really quite substantial marketing budget rises you're going to have to see in the consumer Swedish business as well.
 Thank you.

 speaker